netponto/netponto.github.io/README.md

 -----

+# How to

 How to create a new:
 – Meeting: Go to my_collections/meetings/meeting-template.md and insert all the details of a new meeting (don't forget to save as the-name-of-the-meeting on the right folder meeting's number).
 – Session: Go to my_collections/sessions/session-template.md and insert all the details of a new meeting (don't forget to save as the-name-of-the-session on the right folder meeting's number).
 – Event: Go to my_collections/events/event-template.md and insert all the details of a new event (don't forget to save as the-name-of-the-event).
 – Meeting venue: Go to data/meeting-venues.yml and create (or update) all the details of a new venue.
 – Sponsor: Go to data/sponsors-list.yml and create (or update) all the details of a new sponsor.

 ## Installation